 • 150 – 200 g each of two types of flour (cake flour OR finely ground pastry flour and plain flour)

 • 4 eggs

 • 1 tbsp apple flour

 • 1 sachet vanilla sugar (to make your own, combine a few drops of vanilla extract to taste with 2 teaspoons of caster sugar.)

 • 1/2 teaspoon baking powder

 Whisk all of this into a thick batter.
 Do not separate the eggs.
 Add the vanilla sugar and baking powder.

 Two secrets for an even better taste

 The first of her secrets is the tablespoon of Bramberger apple flour (from apple pulp), which is added to the batter.
 The second secret is the homemade Elderflower sparkling wine which is also stirred into the batter.
 This ensures that the batter rises and the apple rings taste nice and fluffy.
-Do not forget on a pinch of salt.
+Do not forget to add a pinch of salt.

 Ultimately, the batter should have a creamy consistency to make it perfect and then the apple slices can be dipped into the batter.